cake-dev/AlgorithmProjects/LabFive/readme.txt

  *  Describe any serious problems you encountered.
  *****************************************************************************/

+I did not add any sort of check for the byPrefixOrder comparator in the constructor.
+This caused out of bounds errors when the search term was longer than the prefix.
+I fixed it with a length check.

 /******************************************************************************
  *  List any other comments here.
 Feel free to provide any feedback